education.vic.gov.au

 School councils

 School councils determine the level of school council oversight for maintenance activities and should do so in consultation with the principal.
-For example, at one meeting each year, school councils may endorse an updated school maintenance plan and associated budget for the upcoming year.
+For example, at one meeting each year, school councils may review the number of maintenance tasks completed in the SMP and the associated budget for the upcoming year.

 School council financial delegates must follow requirements under the Ministerial Directions for Public Construction Procurement in Victoria.
 School council financial delegates should refer to the Procurement of Low-value Construction Works or Services Policy to determine what maintenance works are subject to mandatory requirements.